viam-modules/lorawan/README.md

 #### Send a downlink

-This command will send a generic downlink payload to the gateway. the string is expected to be a set of bytes in hex.
+This command will send a generic downlink payload to the gateway.
+The string is expected to be a set of bytes in hex.

 ```json
 {